 Protecting Your Trade Secrets

 I am intellectual property lawyer Larry Townsend.
-Since 1979, I have counseled or represented hundreds of individuals and businesses, everything from providing them a simple NDA (nondisclosure agreement) so they can keep their plans and ideas confidential when dealing with vendors, suppliers and contractors helping them launch their new business, to bringing and defending suits for misappropriation of trade secrets.
+Since 1979, I have counseled or represented hundreds of individuals and businesses, everything from providing them a simple NDA (nondisclosure agreement) so they can keep their plans and ideas confidential when dealing with vendors, suppliers and contractors, helping them launch their new business, to bringing and defending suits for misappropriation of trade secrets.

-To discuss your specific matters or issues not listed below, please call my office in at 415-906-2792.
+To discuss your specific matters or issues not listed below, please call my office at 415-906-2792.
 I can assess your situation and determine the best way in which to proceed.

 The Importance Of Trade Secret Protection